arsperger/kamailio-slack/README.md

 ## TODO

-* function to send msg from any route for notification purposes.
+* implement function to send msg from any route for notification purposes.
+* export to KEMI

 ## Reference